angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/component-introduction.md

 The HTML file is the bones, the TypeScript file is the brain and muscles, and the CSS file is the skin.
 Each of these files is a part of the component.

-Entreprise applications are made of many components.
+Enterprise applications are made of many components.
 Each component is a piece of the application that controls a portion of the screen.
+You'll learn how to create a new component in the next chapter.